 This type of sale may not be feasible where there are long term contracts held in the name of the business.
 Some contracts allow for assignment to a buyer, whereas others will not permit assignment.
 It is important to know the language in your contracts before you engage in a sale transaction.

 When selling your business, an Installment Sales Agreement can help reduce the amount of taxes you’ll have to pay.
 This can be especially beneficial if the amount of profit you’ll receive on your business is likely to push you into a higher tax bracket.

 An Installment Sales Agreement allows investors to defer a certain amount of capital gain to future tax years.
 Under this agreement, the buyer pays a portion of the sales price annually, as opposed to one lump sum.
 This makes it possible for the seller to adjust their annual income to fit within their financial requirements.

 An installment sale can be used for an asset purchase or for purchasing the entire entity.
 If the buyer and seller agree to an asset purchase, the various components of gain and loss are also spread over the term of the payout.

 Burdette, Smith & Bish is a respected tax advisor.
-We can help you reduce the amount of taxes you owe.
+Whether you own a moving company, excavating, chimney repair or local dental practice, we can help you reduce the amount of taxes you owe.
 Our firm is located in Northern Virginia.
 We offer tax preparation and planning, as well as consultation and financial support for individuals, non-profits, and businesses throughout the United States, and for citizens living abroad.